zhangyancoder/git_notes/README.md

 ***
 The greatest contest is always with the enemy within,and that battleground can be the loneliest place on earth.
 ***
+Real dream is the other shore of reality.
+***
+Learn the art of saying NO without feeling the sense of guilty.
+***
+Living without an aim is like sailing without a compass.
+***
+Every man dies, not every man really lives.
+***